Public Health Emergency status

 Temporary Recommendations to Reduce International Spread of Poliovirus

 On 5 May 2014 the Director-General declared the international spread of poliovirus in 2014 a Public Health Emergency of International Concern (PHEIC) under the International Health Regulations [IHR 2005], issued Temporary Recommendations to reduce the international spread of poliovirus, and requested a reassessment of this situation by the Emergency Committee every 3 months.
-The thirteenth meeting of the Emergency Committee was held in April 2017.
+The fourteenth meeting of the Emergency Committee was held in August 2017.

 At a glance